This post has been medically reviewed by Dr. Sarah Mathis, D.O.

 Taking CoQ10 helps you get all that extra energy for ovulation that you lost as you got older.

-Where’s the research Anna?
-Okay, okay, here it comes!
+Where’s the research, Anna?
+Okay, okay, here it comes with all the benefits so continue reading!

 We have plenty of studies showing us that egg quality decreases with age, but the main cause of this isn’t proven.
-But some research has shown that aging eggs also have mitochondrial dysfunction which seems to be because of not enough CoQ10— and that this might be driving age-related infertility.
+But some research, like this gov site, has shown that aging eggs also have mitochondrial dysfunction which seems to be because of not enough CoQ10— and that this might be driving age-related infertility.

-In the studies, women taking CoQ10 for a couple of months before egg retrieval had:
+In the studies, women taking CoQ10 for a couple of months before egg retrieval had these benefits:

 - Higher numbers of retrieved eggs (Xu 2018)